Fort St. John, British Columbia: History

+The first trading post built in the area was named Rocky Mountain Fort.
+It was south of Fort St. John, having been established by North West Company traders one year after Sir Alexander Mackenzie explored the area in 1793.
+The fort closed c.
+1805, and Fort St. John's was established a year later.
+On March 26, 1821, the North West Company merged with the Hudson's Bay Company, changing ownership of Fort St John's.
+It operated until 1823, when a band of angry Northern Athapaskans killed several Hudson's Bay Company employees.
+According to historian Shepard Krech III, the incident represented an "impromptu reaction to inflexible trading policies of the [Hudson's Bay] Company."
+After a lapse of 37 years, Fort St. John was reopened in 1860.
+The site was designated a National Historic Site of Canada in 1958.

+Frank Worth Beaton moved Fort St. John to Fish Creek in 1925, 1.6 km northwest of the current city.
+During World War II, the town was used as a station for the 341st General Service Regiment, which was assigned to build the Alaska Highway to Fort Nelson.
+The population of Fort St. John grew to a few thousand people, then after the Alaska Highway was completed, the population fell.
 The first census that recognized Fort St. John as a census subdivision took place in 1951 and recorded 884 people.
-The population rapidly increased, doubling almost every 5 years for 15 years so that by 1966 there were 6,749 residents living in the community.
+The population rapidly increased, because of the booming oil and gas industry, doubling almost every 5 years for 15 years so that by 1966 there were 6,749 residents living in the community.
+In May 1971, Elizabeth II and Prince Philip, Duke of Edinburgh visited Fort St. John.
+They were greeted by an estimated 4,000 people.

 Geography

 Fort St. John is geographically on the western edge of the Canadian prairies that cover much of Alberta, Saskatchewan, and Manitoba, but is not politically included in the three Canadian Prairie provinces.
 The city sits between the Peace River and Beatton River, with Charlie Lake nearby.

-Sitting at an elevation of 690 m, Fort Saint John is situated within a low-lying valley near the eastern foothills of the Muskwa Ranges and Hart Ranges of the Northern Rockies.
+Sitting at an elevation of 690 m, Fort St. John is situated within a low-lying valley near the eastern foothills of the Muskwa Ranges and Hart Ranges of the Northern Rockies.
 Prairies lie to the east and north, while to the west the Rocky Mountains form a rain shadow.
 The city is built on relatively flat, rolling hills.

-Fort Saint John, along with neighboring cities of Chetwynd, Tumbler Ridge, and Dawson Creek, are within Peace River Country, a large geographic area of British Columbia and Alberta.
+Fort St. John, along with neighboring cities of Chetwynd, Tumbler Ridge, and Dawson Creek, are within Peace River Country, a large geographic area of British Columbia and Alberta.
 The Peace River valley provides opportunities for farming, in contrast to the rugged mountains to the west.